How to find the best estate agent

 What about online estate agents?

 Fees for online estate agents vary, but can start as little as a £300 flat rate fee paid upfront.
 Other pricing plans vary, and most offer payment on completion – but that often costs more.
-If you want an estate agent to do things like conduct viewings, you are likely to pay extra, so many people choose to do this themselves.
+If you want an estate agent to do things like conduct viewings, you are likely to pay extra, so many people choose to do the viewings themselves.

 Online estate agents all have essentially the same marketing approach, which is to advertise your house online on websites like Zoopla, Rightmove, Primelocation.
 Some will also use national newspapers.